 Tiina Apilo @TiinaApilo

-What should be achieved before moving to the Scaling phase?
+What should be achieved before the next phase?

-We developed a new business acceleration model via the Accelerate project.
-Previous publications on the model include How to accelerate the development of new business activities?, Without problems there are no solutions and Problem-solution fit.
+We have developed a business accelerator model via the Accelerate project.
+For further information on the background and goals of the model, see the earlier publication How to accelerate the development of new business activities?

 The quotes are comments from companies, given in validation interviews for the Accelerate model, on their own business acceleration stories.